-During the 80s, the core group continued to meet mainly in Brooklyn at a basement in the home of Brother Shamshuddin Mohammed, the then president.
-Later, the base of operations moved to Queens at the home of Kelly, the brother of the current president, where a new board was formed, serving for about 2 years and conducting various religious activities.
+During the 80s, the core group continued to meet mainly in Brooklyn in the basement, at the residence of Brother Shamshudeen Mohammed, the then president.
+Later, the base of operations moved to Queens at the home of Brother Shafeek, the brother of the current vice president Brother Nazir Rahaman, where a new board was formed, serving for about 2 years and conducting various religious activities.
 In June 1998, the corporation filed for legal non-profit with the state under the original name Sunnat-ul-Jamaat of NY Inc. The previous executives were Satar Mohammed – Imam; Hajji Evans-Khan – President; and Esau T. Baksh – Treasurer.

 In this period, a major fundraiser was organized at the former Sophie roti shop to raise funds to purchase a building to house a masjid for the Muslim group.
-Meanwhile, activities of the group continued at the home of Hydar, then Public Relations Officer (PRO), operating there for about 2 years.
-Another 2 years were spent at Carpet Bird premises.
-In November 1998, the group occupied the building at 112-03 101 Avenue, S Richmond Hill, Queens, which cost $150,000 USD.
+Meanwhile, activities of the group continued at the home of Brother Hydar Ali, then Public Relations Officer (PRO), operating there for about 2 years.
+Another 2 years were spent at Brother Shafiat Ali (Carpet Bird) premises.
+In November 1998, the group bought the building at 112-03 101 Avenue, S Richmond Hill, Queens.
 Subsequently, a board decision was made to upgrade and renovate the property.

-The Present:Last December 2013, general elections were held and a new board was elected.
-Thirteen individuals were elected.
-The officers of the current board are the President – Nazir Rahaman; Imam – Ahamad Ali; Secretary – Wazir Mohammed; and Treasurer – Fazil Khan.
-We also have serving as our resident shaykh Dr. Fiazuddin Shuayb.
-Our masjid is now open to the public for 5-time daily Salaah, including Jum’ah services.
-Also held at the masjid are several Islamic education and Tarbiyyah programs for various cross-sections of the community, including separate Tajweed al-Qur’an classes for brothers and sisters; Ta’leem program for adults (brothers and sisters) in Islamic Studies; a monthly public lecture and dinner; and Sunday madrasah for children ages 5-15.
-These programs are well attended and supported with potential for growth and development.
-Recently, we formed a Sisters Committee, which is functioning.
-We continue to maintain the premises and upgrade it in order to make it compliant with the law and user friendly.
+The Present:At our general elections held in January 2020, a new board was elected.
+The board is comprised of (10) brothers.
+The executives of the current board are the President – Aftaab Ali, Secretary – Wazir Mohammed; and Treasurer – Fazil Khan.
+Our masjid is open to the public for 5-time daily Salah, including Jum’ah services.
+Also held at the masjid are several Islamic education & Tarbiyyah programs for the community, including Sunday madrasah for children ages 5-16.
+These programs are well attended with potential for growth and development.
+There is a Sisters Committee, which is led by an Ameera, where monthly meetings are held at the masjid.
+We continue to maintain the premises and upgrade it, in order to make it compliant with NYC law and user friendly.

-The Future:The new board envisages a bright and progressive future for Sunnat-ul-Jamaat of NY Inc. We would like to rebuild our Jamaa’ah and have our masjid realize its full potential in serving the wider Muslim community through providing an inclusive space for worship, Islamic education, da’wah (inviting others to Islam), inter-faith programs, humanitarian projects, and establishing more committees like a Youth, Building & Maintenance, Social & Welfare, and Economic & Finance.
+The Future:The new board envision a bright & progressive future for Sunnat-ul-Jamaat of NY Inc. We would like to continue rebuilding our Jamaa’ah & have our masjid realize its full potential in serving the wider Muslim community, providing Islamic education, da’wah (inviting others to Islam), humanitarian projects, and establishing more committees like a Youth group.